jlelong/LaTeX-Workshop-wiki/Environments.md

 - To start a new environment, you can type `\begin` and select the _begin a new environment_ snippet.
 A multi-cursor is added to enter the environment name simultaneously in the `begin` and `end` commands.
 - Most environments can also be started by simply typing `\` followed by the environment name.
 For instance, to start en `equation` environment, type `\equation` and choose the `\begin{equation}...\end{equation}` snippet.
+- Some common environments have specific snippets of the form `B` + the first two or three letters of the environment name, see [the full list](Snippets#Environments).
 - To surround some selected text with an environment, call _LaTeX Workshop: Surround/wrap selection with \\begin{}...\\end{}_ from the **Command Palette** (command `latex-workshop.wrap-env`).
 A multi-cursor is added inside the braces, to insert the environment name.

 ## Itemize